kailermai/tp/docs/DeveloperGuide.md

 4. **Enhance `add` command to support optional fields:**

     The current implementation of the `add` command requires TAs to provide all contact fields (`PHONE_NUMBER`, `EMAIL`, `TELEGRAM`) when adding a new student.
 This forces users to provide placeholder values when certain information is unavailable.
-We plan to make these fields optional, allowing users to leave them blank if the information is not yet known. `NAME` and `STUDENT_NUMBER` will remain compulsory as they are used for student identification, and can be easily obtained through the canvas portal.
+We plan to make these fields optional, allowing users to leave them blank if the information is not yet known. `NAME` and `STUDENT_NUMBER` will remain compulsory as they are used for student identification, and can be easily obtained.

     **Example:** Adding a student without providing `TELEGRAM`, `EMAIL`, `PHONE_NUMBER`.